-- Includes \$20 million General Fund annually from 2022-23 through 2024-2 to launch a program that provides targeted emergency medical technician training. - Invests \$50 million one-time General Fund for 2022-23 to launch the Displaced Oil and Gas Worker fund.
-This grant program aims to provide access to transitional jobs, career counseling, employment and training services to help displaced oil and gas workers for careers in other industries. - Provides \$30 million one-time General Fund for 2022-23 to expand the Integrated Education and Training for the English Language Learners (ELL) program.
+- Includes \$241,000 one-time funding from the EDD Contingent Fund and one position in 2022-23 in order to administer the provisions of AB 397 (Mayes, Chapter 516, Statutes of 2021).
+AB 397 requires the EDD to provide notice and allow a claimant to dispute the potential disqualification prior to actually disqualifying an individual from receiving benefits. - Includes \$20 million General Fund annually from 2022-23 through 2024-2 to launch a program that provides targeted emergency medical technician training. - Invests \$40 million one-time General Fund for 2022-23 to launch the Displaced Oil and Gas Worker fund.
+This grant program aims to provide access to transitional jobs, career counseling, employment and training services to help displaced oil and gas workers for careers in other industries.
+Proposes trailer bill language to implement the fund. - Provides \$20 million one-time General Fund for 2022-23 to expand the Integrated Education and Training for the English Language Learners (ELL) program.
 The ELL program uses various strategies to increase the rate at which adult basic education and English-as-a-second language students advance to college-level occupational programs and complete postsecondary credentials in fields offering good wages and career advancement.
-Adopts budget language allowing funding to be used for undocumented immigrants, consistent with federal law. - Rejects the Administration proposal to allocate \$1.0 billion in General Fund for 2022-23 and \$2.0 billion for 2023-24, totaling \$3.0 billion, to pay down the Unemployment Insurance Trust Fund debt. - Provides \$250 Million for Supplemental Paid Sick Leave Relief Grants and adopts placeholder trailer bill language.
-Establishes a third party administered grant program for Small Businesses and Nonprofits, with up to 150 employees, to offset costs incurred by recently enacted Supplemental Paid Sick Leave program. - Approve \$870 Million for Rebates to Reimburse UI Costs for 2022 and 2023 and adopt placeholder trailer bill language that would provide employers with rebates for the costs of repaying federal unemployment debt for the first 250 employees. - Rejects the Administration's proposal to extend the rate calculation for state disability insurance wage replacement. - Proposes approving trailer bill and funding for implementation costs associated with the following changes: 1) Extending the existing wage replacement rates for the State Disability (SDI) and Paid Family Leave (PFL) programs, which provide a 60-70% wage replacement and is set to sunset January 1, 2023, to January 1, 2025; 2) Revising, for claims commencing on or after January 1, 2025, the formulas for determining benefits for SDI and PFL claims; 3) Providing, beginning January 1, 2025, an increased wage replacement rate for SDI ranging from 70-90% based on the individual's wages earned, as specified, for the first 16 weeks, and 60-70% after the 16 weeks for the remainder of the claim; 4) Providing beginning January 1, 2025, an increased wage replacement rate for PFL that ranges from 70-90%, depending on income, as specified, for the full eight weeks provided under PFL; and 5) Removing the SDI wage ceiling for taxable contributions, thereby making all wages taxable for purposes of computing SDI taxes.

-- Proposes approving trailer bill language authorizing EDD to exchange information with federal, state, or local governmental departments and agencies that are concerned with the administration of unemployment or disability insurance, and with other federal, state, or local departments or agencies of government as necessary for the administration of provisions relating to unemployment and disability compensation. - Proposes approving trailing bill language authorizing EDD to serve notices personally, electronically, by mail, or in any other manner the department elects.
+Adopts budget language allowing funding to be used for undocumented immigrants, consistent with federal law. - Allocates \$1.5 billion General Fund for Unemployment Insurance Trust Fund relief, including \$1.0 billion for to begin to pay down the federal loan over the next two years, and \$500 million as early as the 2024-25 budget year to provide rebates to small businesses to reimburse them for their increased costs. - Proposes approving trailer bill language authorizing EDD to exchange information with federal, state, or local governmental departments and agencies that are concerned with the administration of unemployment or disability insurance, and with other federal, state, or local departments or agencies of government as necessary for the administration of provisions relating to unemployment and disability compensation. - Proposes approving trailing bill language authorizing EDD to serve notices personally, electronically, by mail, or in any other manner the department elects.
 The bill would specify that service is deemed completed on the date on which the notice is sent, mailed, or emailed, unless a notice is personally served, in which case service is deemed completed on the date on which the notice is delivered.